Preparing to create an equirectangular projection from two GoPro Fusion fisheye images.

-Angle of view (AOV) is often referred to as field of view (FOV).
+Angle of view (AOV) and field of view (FOV) are very similar.

-For the purpose of this post (due to the sources cited) I’ll use FOV, but what I am actually referring to AOV as shown in the above diagram.
+For the remainder of this post I’ll use FOV, but what I am actually referring to AOV as shown in the above diagram.

-The field of view is vital during stitching of the front and back images as it defines how much of the two images will overlap (duplicate pixels).
+The FOV is vital during stitching of the front and back images as it defines how much of the two images will overlap (duplicate pixels).

-Here’s the world mapped in a fish-eye with a 180 degree field of view.
+Here’s the world mapped in a fisheye with a 180 degree horizontal and vertical FOV.